Getting Started

 EXEC dbo.spMFDropAndUpdateMetadata

-@IsResetAll = 1 --setting to 1 will delete all the current structure data in SQL and rest it to M-Files
+@IsResetAll = 1 -- setting to 1 will delete all the current structure data in SQL and reset it to M-Files

-this procedure has many more uses and switches for different scenarios - more about it later. below selections illustrate the default settings of the procedure
+This procedure has many more uses and switches for different scenarios—more about it later.
+The selections below illustrate the default settings of the procedure.

 DECLARE @ProcessBatch_ID INT;